Eptaz/LogAnalyzer/Readme.md

 A lightweight anomaly detection and monitoring tool for Raspberry Pi, built around CSV temperature and CPU/RAM logs.
 Detects anomalies, groups them by incident, stores results in SQLite, sends push notifications via [ntfy](https://ntfy.sh), and exposes a web dashboard.

+Built because existing monitoring solutions (Prometheus, Grafana, InfluxDB…) are too heavy to run comfortably on a Raspberry Pi 5 2 GB.
+LogAnalyzer is designed from the ground up to stay lean — no bloated stack, just what's needed to detect and report anomalies without taxing a constrained device.

 ---

 ## Features